juanmorenoHEIG/AcaiGo/README.md

 * Search a product
 * See product details
 * Create an order of products
-* Edit the quantity of the product
-* See the user profile
+* See the user's profile
-* Edit the user email
+* Edit the user's email
-* Delete the user account
+* Delete the user's account
 * Geolocate the user's orders
 * Take a profile picture